grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 #### Entry Modifiction ####

 All filesystem entry modifications are very similar.
-Both `dirNameSTR` and `fileNameSTR` can be just the name of the directory or file within our _**current working directory**_, the relative path from the _**current working directory**_ to desired entry, or an actual entry object to be modified.  `toPathSTR` is the directory to which we wish to copy or move the directory or file (with the same rules mentioned above) and, for the cases of `copyEntry` and `moveEntry`, `toPathSTRorENTRY` allows us to pass either a target path or entry.
+Both `dirNameSTR` and `fileNameSTR` can be just the name of the directory or file within our _**current working directory**_, the relative path from the _**current working directory**_ to desired entry, the absolute path from the root of the filesystem, or an actual entry object to be modified.  `toPathSTR` is the directory to which we wish to copy or move the directory or file (with the same rules mentioned above) and, for the cases of `copyEntry` and `moveEntry`, `toPathSTRorENTRY` allows us to pass either a target path or entry.
 The rest should hopefully be pretty self-explanatory :)

 * `copyDir(dirNameSTR, toPathSTR, opt_newNameSTR)`